 Quantitative Techniques

-By the end of Month 5 you should be comfortably attempting sectional tests in all 5 subjects and reviewing your mistakes analytically - not just what went wrong, but why.
+By the end of this phase, you should be comfortably attempting sectional tests in all 5 subjects and reviewing your mistakes analytically - not just what went wrong, but why.

 This is the most intensive phase for CLAT.
 At least one full-length mock test every week with a proper analysis session after every test.
-On weekends, dedicate time to your board subjects - by October 2026 you should have gone through your board syllabus at least once, whatever your stream may be.
+On weekends, dedicate time to your board subjects - by the end of this phase, you should have gone through your board syllabus at least once, whatever your stream may be.

 Practice Strategy